-Please address your letter to the Head of Chambers, KCH Garden Square Barristers, 1 Oxford Street, Nottingham NG1 5BH, or for DX users, DX 10042 NOTTINGHAM.
+If the Complainant does not have access to email, the complaint should be sent by post to The Deputy Head of Chambers, KCH Garden Square, 1 Oxford Street, Nottingham NG1 5BH, or for DX users, DX 10042 NOTTINGHAM.

-Complaints to the Legal Ombudsman or Bar Standards Board
+Complaints to the Legal Ombudsman or the Bar Standards Board

 All conversations and documents relating to the complaint will be treated as confidential and will be disclosed only to the extent that is necessary to investigate and determine your complaint.
 The Bar Standards Board is entitled to inspect the documents and seek information about the complaint when discharging its auditing and monitoring functions.